 Updated May, 2020 (originally published in 2010).
 Given the tough economic times ahead in 2020 and 2021 and the problems that might ensue with developers and homeowners caught in a bind, this seems like a good time to revisit the topic.

 This article is Part 3 in our series about Home Owners Associations (HOA’s).
 Part 1 was called “Meet the New Boss – Your HOA“, and Part 2 was “What You Need to Know about Your Home Owners Association“.
-We are grateful to Joe West, CEO of the Community Associations Network, for his assistance in preparing these articles.
+Both of those generated numerous interesting comments which are worth reading.
+We are grateful to Joe West, CEO of the Community Associations Network, for his assistance in preparing this series.

-As if Home Owners Associations (also called Community Associations) and condo associations didn’t have enough issues to deal with, at some point in their lives also have one colossally important matter to work on.
-That would be the handling of the community’s transition from Developer run to HOA managed.
+Home Owners Associations (also called Community Associations or condo associations) and their homeowners face a colossally difficult challenge when the community transitions from Developer run to HOA managed.
 How that process is handled will impact the community for years and years to come.